 Statue of John Carroll in front of the Healy Building, Georgetown University

 View of the Gothic-inspired Healy Building, Georgetown University with the statue of John Carroll in the grounds

-Please visit my portfolio at Fotolia for full-size imagery by clicking on the links below;
+Please visit my portfolio at Fotolia by Adobe Stock for full-size imagery by clicking on the link below;